loading

 • Requires access to water

-• Produces slurry that needs cleanup
+• Produces a slurry that needs cleanup

 • Less suitable for indoor or finished spaces